apcode/tensorflow_fasttext/README.md

 # FastText in Tensorflow

 This based on the ideas in Facebook's [FastText](https://github.com/facebookresearch/fastText) but implemented in Tensorflow.
 However, it is not an exact replica of fastText.

-Instead I only implement the classifier using an embedding layer to classification.
-I do not intend to implement heirarchical softmax, instead using nce loss for training.
+Classification is done by embedding each word, taking the mean embedding over the full text and classifying that using a linear classifier.
+The embedding is trained with the classifier.
+You can also specify to use 2+ character ngrams.
+These ngrams get hashed then embedded in a similar manner to the orginal words.
+Note, ngrams make training much slower but only make marginal improvements in performance, at least in English.

 I may implement skipgram and cbow training later.
+Or preloading embedding tables.

 << Still WIP >>

 ## Implemented:
 - classification of text using word embeddings
 - char ngrams, hashed to n bins
-- train, test and predict programs
+- train and test program
+- preprocess facebook format, or text input into tensorflow records

 ## Not Implemented:
 - separate word vector training
-- heirarchical softmax (I'm using NCE (sampled) loss instead).
+- heirarchical softmax.
 - quantize models

 # Usage